emberjs/rfcs/text/0795-ember-data-return-promise-save.md

     * Accessing properties on the PromiseObject returned from DS.Model.save()
         * Use deprecateProperty from Ember to deprecate all the properties that the PromiseProxy Mixin provides.
 The list of properties can be found here: https://github.com/emberjs/ember.js/blob/master/packages/ember-runtime/lib/mixins/promise_proxy.js
         * Deprecate accessing any unknown properties.
 For instance, someone might try to grab the value of an attr or computed property from a model, e.g. proxy.get('email').
-    * Calling functions that are not available on RSVP.Promises
+    * Calling functions that are not available on Promises
         * Not Safe (issue deprecation): .get/.set/anything else really
         * Safe (do not issue a deprecation): .then, .catch, .finally